tsackton/taelgarverse/docs/people/sembarans/balthazar.md

-Balthazar is a young boy, born on March 15th, 1705, hailing from Evis in the Duchy of Maseau.
 He possesses a bright intellect but appears malnourished, bearing the marks of recent captivity by orcs.
-He has been in Cleenseau since December 6th, 1719.
+He is often shy, and seems to prefer to avoid crowds or a lot of people, but is keenly interested in learning and gaining knowledge.
+He is somewhat prideful, and hates to be given answers, and is often quite reluctant to accept help.
+He currently lives in Underhill with a number of other refugees from [Wakog's Camp](<../../gazetteer/greater-sembara/duchy-of-maseau/wakog-s-camp.md>), and has mostly been eking out a living on charity.